seanblanchfield/blog/current/_posts/2022-06-22-new_ezviz_db1_button.md

 ![The polished button](/images/2022/06/db1_button_polished.jpg){: .captioned }

 To ensure a perfect fit on the doorbell, I decided to bind the new white button onto the button from the brown faceplate, which I was definitely never going to use for anything else.
-This increased the overall thickness of the new button, and ensured that it had the precise keying on the back to allow it be precisely seated into the faceplate.
+This increased the overall thickness of the new button, and ensured that it had the necessary keying on the back to allow it be precisely seated into the faceplate.
 I sanded down the front of the button to remove the original decal, and then I flooded the concave face of the brown button with epoxy and sandwiched the two together.
 It was a bit tricky to keep the two parts aligned while they were bonding, and if I was doing it again would make life easier by letting the epoxy cure until tacky before sandwiching the two pieces.

 ![Bonding the new white button to the brown button with epoxy](/images/2022/06/db1_button_epoxy.jpg){: .captioned }